 - Cycle back to Big Bear Gear and return your bikes.

 - Buy a tube from Big Bear Gear and launch at Fireman's Eddy across the road.

 - Load the tubes into your car and return to Big Bear Gear.

 - Return bike rack.

 We sell river tubes and floats at the Big Bear Gear store.
 For tube rental and shuttle, the Big Bear Gear River Tubing Center is located in Kingwood, about 15 miles up river.

 To best enjoy your day on the water, keep the following in mind:

-- Make sure you have two cars: one at the start and one where you plan to exit the water.
-A common tubing route starts at Fireman’s Eddy across from Big Bear Gear and exits at Washington’s Crossing State Park for a 5 mile float (stay to the New Jersey side of the river, and get out before the bridge).
-For a shorter float (Approximately 3.7 miles), exit at the access ramp before Titusville (this is not an official boat launch, but an emergency launch ramp operated by Hopewell).
+- If you are not using a tube rental and shuttle service, make sure you have two cars: one at the start and one where you plan to exit the water.
+A common river tubing route starts at Fireman’s Eddy across from Big Bear Gear and exits at Washington’s Crossing State Park for a 5 mile float (stay to the New Jersey side of the river, and get out before the bridge).
+For a shorter float (Approximately 3.7 miles), exit at the access ramp before Titusville (this is not an official boat launch, but an emergency launch ramp operated by Hopewell Township).

 - Review a map of the river before you head out.